4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 *   **🌐 Universal Job Application:** Applies to **ALL** job vacancies (not just Easy Apply) thanks to the [browser-use](https://github.com/browser-use/browser-use) library.
 *   **🔒 Data Anonymization:** Protects your privacy by replacing personal data with mock information before sending it to the LLM provider, ensuring your sensitive information remains secure.
     *   *Note: Auto resume parsing and applying of Non-Easy Apply vacancies don't use anonymization.
 Additionally, country, city, and birth date are not anonymized to maintain the quality of LLM responses.*
+*   **🎯 Improved Intelligent Resume Generation:** Uses AI to tailor every generated resume to the current vacancy for maximum match, adapting skills, experience, projects and achivements to the job description.
 *   **🎭 Playwright Integration:** Now uses Playwright instead of Selenium for faster, more reliable and secure browser automation with better performance and modern web standards support.
 *   **🖥️ Headless Mode:** Run the bot in headless mode if you want to use the bot in server environment or while working with your computer.
 This allows the bot to operate without a visible browser window while maintaining full functionality.
 *   **📊 Skill Statistics:** Analyzes job descriptions to identify the most in-demand skills, helping you tailor your resume effectively.